Srigowrisahithi/Integrated-Train-and-Bus-Ticket-Reservation-System/README.md

 2. Place project folder in `htdocs`
 3. Import database in **phpMyAdmin**
 4. Run in browser:
-5. Open browser and run:
+5. Open browser and run

-http://localhost/Integrated Train and bus ticket reservation system